 When will DDOT conduct the work?

-100% final design is anticipated to be completed by Fall 2021.
-Construction is anticipated to start by Spring 2022.
+100% final design is anticipated to be completed by early Winter 2022.
+Construction is anticipated to start by Fall 2022.

 Where can I get more information on this project?